First-order quantum breakdown of superconductivity in amorphous superconductors: Dissipation in a:InO resonators is not due to surface dielectric loss

-\paragraph{Effect of other interfaces and aluminum-capped resonators} The discussion above focuses on the Metal-Substrate interface, while other regions of the system might also host dielectric layers.
+The discussion above focuses on the Metal-Substrate interface, while other regions of the system might also host dielectric layers.
 The interfaces between air and substrate (participation $p_{\text{AS}}$) or air and metal ($p_{\text{AM}}$) also play a role.
 While $p_{\text{AS}}$ is known to be of the order of magnitude as $p_{\text{MS}}$, and therefore cannot explain the unexpectedly large dissipation in a:InO, one must check the effects of oxides growing at the metal-air interface.\\

 Microwave resonators made out of pure indium show poor performances $Q_i \sim 10^4$ as shown in \cite{McRae18}, with a possible interpretation being the growth of lossy indium oxide at the Metal-Air interface.
 To exclude such eventuality we fabricated an a:InO resonator (DP-res8) capped in-situ with a $\sim 1$ nm-thin aluminum layer right after film deposition.
 The capping layer acts as a protective covering for the resonator, where In$_2$O$_3$ native oxide cannot grow once in contact with air.
 Aluminum oxides have much lower loss, as seen in Extended data Fig.~4.\\ This device showed no improvement of quality factor, and displays the usual TLS-like behavior shown in Extended data Fig.~4, therefore ruling out the hypothesis of strongly dissipative metal-air interface.